bazhenov/tango/README.md

 Features:

 - very high sensitivity to changes which allows to converge on results quicker than traditional (pointwise) approach.
 Often the fraction of a second is enough;
-- ability to test different versions of the same code from different VCS commits (A/B-benchmarking);
+- ability to compare different versions of the same code from different VCS commits (A/B-benchmarking);

 ## 1 second, 1 percent, 1 error